This article describes Miradore location tracking feature that can be enabled on Android devices.

 - GPS is for setting the device to actively requesting location from GPS

 Minimum data update interval defines how often location updates are reported to the server.
 The elapsed time between location updates will never be less than this parameter, although it may be more depending on the location availability and other factors.

 How to view Android device location

 Once location tracking has been enabled for the selected Android devices, the current device location can be seen from the Device page (Management > Devices).
 The map on the top-right corner is centered to the last known location of the device.
-The last reported location is also visible in Inventory tab > Location table.
+The last reported location data is also visible in Location table on the Inventory tab.

 - Street address

 - Zip code